Skip to content

 Core Components

 • Filters: Control the data displayed in panels.
-Global filters affect all panels, while local filters apply to a single panel.
+Global filters affect all panels, while Local filters apply to a single panel.

 • Edit Mode: The builder-focused interface for configuring workbooks.
 Change layouts, modify panel types, rename axes, set colors, and define number formatting.